Tommertom/coderBOT/docs/xterm-vs-copilot-comparison.md

 - User must type their own commands

 **Copilot (`/copilot`)**:
-- Automatically writes "copilot", "claude", or "cursor" command
+- Automatically writes "copilot", "claude", or "gemini" command
 - Waits 2 seconds for the AI assistant to load
 - User sees the AI assistant's welcome screen in the screenshot